cloudevents/spec/primer.md

 user-stories to explain the rationale and need for them.
 This supporting information will be added to the [Prior Art](#prior-art) section of this document.

+Extension attributes to the CloudEvent specification are meant to be additional metadata that needs to be included to help ensure proper routing and processing of the CloudEvent.
+Additional metadata for other purposes, that is related to the event itself and not needed in the transportation or processing of the CloudEvent, should instead be placed within the proper extensibility points of the event (the `data` attribute) itself.

+The specification places no restrictions on the type of the extension attributes.
+Meaning, they may be simple types (e.g. strings, integers), complex (e.g. structured) or undefined collection of attributes.

+If an extension becomes popular then the specification authors might consider moving it into the specification as a core attribute.
+This means that the extension mechanism/process can be used as a way to vet new attributes prior to formally adding them to the specification.

 ## Qualifying Protocols and Encodings